tymm/command-execute/README.md

 - Provide .so files for every platform.

 - Implement a feature which makes passing arguments like %m for message or %s for sender possible.
 This is already kind of implemented in the develop branch.
 I wouldn't recommend using it though since it is still buggy and probably not secure (remote command injection).
+Unfortunately I am too busy right now to finish this feature.